 • helps create new neural pathways in your brain leading to healthy habits & routines

-I then started teaching Yoga Nidra as part of a Stress management course I was running at Bromley College of Further Education.
+I started teaching Yoga Nidra as part of a Stress Management course I was running at Bromley College of Further Education, and it out of all those I taught, it proved to be the most popular form of meditation.